Euro 2020: German politicians slam UEFA over fans at games | DW | 29.06.2021

 German Interior Minister Horst Seehofer on Tuesday said it was "irresponsible" of the British government to increase the number of spectators at the remaining matches of Euro 2020 in London.

-With both the semifinals and final due to take place at London's Wembley Stadium, Seehofer is keen on seeing less fans in the stands over fears of spreading the highly contagious Delta variant of the coronavirus that is now prevalent in the UK.
+With both the semifinals and final due to take place at London's Wembley Stadium, Seehofer is keen on seeing fewer fans in the stands over fears of spreading the highly contagious delta variant of the coronavirus that is now prevalent in the United Kingdom.

 Wembley will see around 40,000 fans for this evening's last-16 clash between England and Germany, around double the number that could attend group phase games.

-And last week the British government announced the crowd capacity at Wembley would be raised even more, to around 60,000 for the latter stages of the tournament, taking place a year later than scheduled due to the pandemic.
+Last week the British government announced the crowd capacity at Wembley would be increased further, to around 60,000 for the latter stages of the tournament, which is taking place a year later than scheduled due to the pandemic.

 The increase was described by UEFA President Aleksander Ceferin as "great news."